Gueils/belugas-node/README.md

 Libraries & Services:

-- Webkit
-- Rmagick
-- Sidekiq

 ## Installation

 ### Prerequisites

-The Belugas Ruby CLI is distributed and run as a [Docker](https://hub.docker.com/r/whalesli/belugas-node/) image, so you only need to have Docker [installed](https://docs.docker.com/engine/installation/) and running on your machine.
+The Belugas node CLI is distributed and run as a [Docker](https://hub.docker.com/r/whalesli/belugas-node/) image, so you only need to have Docker [installed](https://docs.docker.com/engine/installation/) and running on your machine.

 ### Setup